React-Components-Organization/react.container/README.md

 };

 // direction can be 'vertical' or 'horizontal'
-// hidden define if the container is visible or not, if hidden is not set container is // visible
+// hidden define if the container is visible or not, if hidden is not set container is visible
 <ReactContainer scrollable direction={'vertical'} config={config} hidden>
-  ... // child component live here
+  ... // child components live here
 </ReactContainer>
 ```